Tuioti leads New Mexico past New Mexico State 55-52

 Kress finished with 122 yards receiving and Ahmari Davis added a career-high 133 rushing yards and two TDs for New Mexico (2-1).

-Aggies quarterback Josh Adkins had 335 passing yards with three touchdowns in the air and three on the ground, while Jason Huntley ran for 114 yards and score.
+Aggies quarterback Josh Adkins had 335 passing yards with three touchdowns and ran for three more scores, while Jason Huntley rushed for 114 yards and a TD.

+"It was a rivalry game as we told them and coach (Bob) Davie told these young men," said acting coach Saga Tuitele.
+"This was going to be a fistfight and the tougher team mentally and physically was going to win."

 New Mexico started the game well when Jerrick Reed II picked off Adkins' first pass, taking it 43 yards for a touchdown.